alco-company/mortimer-bellis/WORKLOG.md

 * make sure redirects to signin reloads the page (issue with Turbo)
 * allow for archive of time_materials
 * start redesign list_items on lists - from LI to DIV
+* add translations for missing elements
+* by default show only user's own records (where applicable)

 ### 25/10/2024